ChrisKurz/Matter/README.md

 In our setup we will use a Raspberry PI and run an OTBR and the Matter Controller on it.
 So let's start and prepare it.

 ![Create an OpenThread Border Router (OTBR) including Matter Controller](doc/Create_an_OpenThread_Border_Router.md)

+Now we need Matter Accessories or Matter Devices in our setup.
+There are several examples within the nRF Connect SDK.
+Here is a description how to create the Matter Devices and add it to the network.

+- Matter Light bulb
+- Matter Light switch
+- Matter Door lock